spham395/08-C-Programming/ch09_c_compiler/manual-linking.md

-## **Manual Linking**
+# Manual Linking

 Definitions of a header file can be assembled into an object file

-this object file can be linked with other object files to create an executable
+This object file can be linked with other object files to create an executable

 \#include preprocessor directives are still necessary